 The MS4 Permit Part 3.0 requires permittees to implement additional measures for discharges to surface drinking water supplies and their tributaries.
 Halifax will prioritize discharges to public surface drinking water supply sources (Class A and Class B surface waters used for drinking water) or their tributaries in implementation of this SWMP.
-Halifax falls within the watershed of Silver Lake, the drinking water source for Brockton, MA.
+The northeast corner of Halifax falls within the watershed of Silver Lake, the drinking water source for Brockton, MA.